gotson/komga-website/src/installation/jar.md

 ## Updating

-To update just stop Komga, then start it with the latest `jar.
+To update just stop Komga, then start it with the latest `jar`.